wandabi-gs/LibManagement/README.md

 # LibManagement
-This is a library management application built using Django.
+This is a library management application built using Flask.
 It provides a web-based interface for managing library books, borrowers, and borrowing transactions.

 ## Features